jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) deduct or extract, in one sum, from any amount that is, or becomes, an amount payable in relation to the taxpayer such sum as is equal to the lesser of—
     (i) the amount that, according to the notice, is required to be deducted or extracted:
     (ii) the amount that, at the time at which the deduction or extraction is required to be made in compliance with the notice, is the amount payable in relation to the taxpayer:
-  (b) subject to subsection (3), deduct or extract from time to time, by way of instalment, from any amount that is, or from time to time becomes, an amount payable in relation to the taxpayer such sum as is equal to the lesser of— and require that person to pay to the Commissioner, within such time as is specified in the notice, every sum so deducted or extracted, to the credit of,—
+  (b) subject to subsection (3), deduct or extract from time to time, by way of instalment, from any amount that is, or from time to time becomes, an amount payable in relation to the taxpayer such sum as is equal to the lesser of—and require that person to pay to the Commissioner, within such time as is specified in the notice, every sum so deducted or extracted, to the credit of,—
     (i) the amount that, at the time at which the deduction or extraction is required to be made in compliance with the notice, is the amount required to be so deducted or extracted:
     (ii) The amount that, at the time at which, according to the notice, the amount of the instalment is required to be deducted or extracted, is the amount payable,—
   (c) to the extent that that sum is in respect of or in relation to income tax (or any part of any income tax) or any interest under Part 7 assessed on an income tax liability, the taxpayer who has that income tax liability: